Skip to main content

 Similarly, most doorways to buildings are created about 40 pixels high.

-Ground tiles are all created at 32 pixels by 32 pixels.
+Ground tiles (including soil plots) are all created at 32 pixels by 32 pixels.

 Interior walls of buildings are generally created at 75 to 80 pixels high.